Change

 Open Innovation

-The IHI Group believes collaboration with external partners is important.
-Taking part in the global ecosystem communities, it encourages rapid and high-quality innovation through extensive collaboration with universities, research institutes, and customers.
+The IHI Group regards collaboration with external partners important.
+Taking part in the global ecosystem communities, the Group encourages rapid and high-quality innovation through extensive collaboration with universities, research institutes, and customers.

-In addition to the above-mentioned collaborations with Tohoku University and the ISCE2, the Group began a new joint research with Stanford University SUNCAT in fiscal 2023.
+In addition to the above-mentioned collaborations with Tohoku University and the ISCE2, the Group implemented new joint research projects with Stanford University SUNCAT and Princeton University in fiscal 2024.
 Under these collaborations, the development of pioneering technologies is ongoing by taking advantage of the respective strengths.

-In 2019, the Group established the Ignition Base (commonly known as i-Base) as a base for open innovation.
-With the goal of achieving early commercialization through collaboration with external parties, i-Base provides the Group with opportunities for deep discussions with its customers and helps it create new businesses.
+With the goal of achieving early commercialization through collaboration with external parties, the Ignition Base (commonly known as i-Base), its base for open innovation, provides the Group with opportunities for deep discussions with its customers and helps it create new businesses.

 In addition, the Group is seeking new technologies, joint research themes, and partners in Japan and overseas (in North America, Europe, and Asia).